 - ICPC-100A- Placement Request-Completed by the child's Adoption Worker in FACTS.
 This is the sending agency's formal written notice to the receiving state of its intention to make an interstate placement and a request for a finding as to whether the placement would or would not be contrary to the interests of the child.
 With most placements, it is also a formal request for a home study.
-Following review by the receiving state, this form becomes the official notification that the proposed placement may or may not be made (original and four copies) - ICPC-100B-Placement Status-This form is used to confirm an approved placement has occurred, to indicate any changes in the placement, to show case planning status, or to confirm termination of the ICPC contract (original and four copies).
+Following review by the receiving state, this form becomes the official notification that the proposed placement may or may not be made (original and four copies are to be submitted to the ICPC worker) - ICPC-100B-Placement Status-This form is used to confirm an approved placement has occurred, to indicate any changes in the placement, to show case planning status, or to confirm termination of the ICPC contract (original and four copies are to be submitted to the ICPC worker). - Court Orders-Indicating court has jurisdiction over the child, who has legal/physi-cal custody, and termination of parental rights (three copies are to be submitted to the ICPC worker).

-Court Orders-Indicating court has jurisdiction over the child, who has legal/physical custody, and termination of parental rights (three copies).
+Child Summary-This form can be produced in FACTS and will contain identifying information on birth parents, family history, child's race/ethnicity, Permanency

-Child Summary-This form can be produced in FACTS and will contain identifying information on birth parents, family history, child's race/ethnicity, Permanency Plan, reason child is in care, current adjustment, previous placement history, reason out-of-state placement is required, child's special needs, goals and anticipated length of placement, and post-placement plans.
-(3 copies) The information gathering should begin at the onset of the removal and continue throughout the life of the case.
+Plan, reason child is in care, current adjustment, previous placement history, reason out-of-state placement is required, child's special needs, goals and anticipated length of placement, and post-placement plans.
+(3 copies are to be submitted to the ICPC worker) The information gathering should begin at the onset of the removal and continue throughout the life of the case.
 This form is an ongoing document and every effort should be made to have the summary completed by the DHHR child welfare worker.
 However, this is not always possible due to delays in permanency and additional information arising once the adoption case is transferred to a child placing agency, making it necessary for child placing agency caseworkers to finalize the child summaries.
 The document should be updated by the ongoing child welfare workers on a frequent basis and throughout the duration of their involvement in the case.
 This document is to be provided to the adoptive family for their records once permanency is achieved.
 Under no circumstances should a foster, adoptive, or kinship/relative provider complete the child summary.

-- Home Study-Attach a current home study (within 12 months) if one is not being requested (three copies). - Medical/Financial Plan-This consists of a statement describing how the child's need for food, clothing, shelter, medical care and related maintenance will be met in the prospective out-of-state placement and who will meet it.
-In accordance with WV Code §49-7-101, the sending agency is financially responsible for the maintenance of the child (three copies). - Statement of IV-E Eligibility (three copies).
+- Home Study-Attach a current home study (within 12 months) if one is not being requested (three copies are to be submitted to the ICPC worker). - Medical/Financial Plan-This consists of a statement describing how the child's need for food, clothing, shelter, medical care, and related maintenance will be met in the prospective out-of-state placement and who will meet it.
+In accordance with W.Va.
+Code §49-7-101, the sending agency is financially responsible for the maintenance of the child (three copies are to be submitted to the ICPC worker). - Statement of IV-E Eligibility (three copies are to be submitted to the ICPC worker).